Henry George Kendall

-Henry George Kendall (30 January 1874 – 28 November 1965) was a British sea captain who survived several shipwrecks, including the collision and sinking of the ocean liner Empress of Ireland in 1914 and an attack by a Kaiserliche Marine submarine during the First World War.
+Commander Henry George Kendall (30 January 1874 – 28 November 1965) was a British sea captain who survived several shipwrecks, most notably the collision and sinking of the Empress of Ireland in 1914 and an attack by a Kaiserliche Marine submarine during the First World War.
 He was also noted for his role in the capture of murderer Dr. Hawley Harvey Crippen.